CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/1b-machine-learning.md

 1. Wait for the job to finish.
 It might take around `10-15 minutes`, while now might be a good time for a coffee break!

->**Note:** If the deployment does not complete within **30 minutes**, you may proceed to the next page and complete the exercise using the **browser-based Machine Learning Lab** instead.
->
-> If your deployment completes within the expected timeframe (approximately **10–15 minutes**), continue with the remaining steps of this lab.
-After completion of this exercise, if time permits, you may optionally explore the browser-based Machine Learning Lab for additional practice.

 **Review the best model**

 When the automated machine learning job has completed, you can review the best model it trained.